jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 and breaking the build,
 improve the overall results
 and help comply with security standards.
+Top DevSecOps companies are able to ingrain security in their development and operations processes without sacrificing speed.

 ## DevSecOps roles and DevSecOps engineers